TL;DR

 Standard policies pay market value, which is often far less than the true worth of a meticulously maintained classic or a tastefully modified car.

-- The Solution: You need an Agreed Value policy.
-This involves an independent valuation, and the insurer agrees to pay out that specific amount if the car is written off, protecting your investment.
+- The Solution: you may need an Agreed Value policy.
+This involves a regulated valuation, and the insurer agrees to pay out that specific amount if the car is written off, protecting your investment.

 Van and Fleet Insurance